What's Actually Important to Achieve Success in the Gym?

 Effort, Consistency, Time and Progressive Overload

-All this leads to people being confused and believing it’s more complicated than it really is and they spend ages worrying about minor details that really won't make the slightest difference.
+All this leads to people being confused and believing it’s more complicated than it really is, and they spend ages worrying about minor details that really won't make the slightest difference.

-They’re focusing on the stuff that makes up a tiny percentage of what’s needed to progress and ignoring the stuff that actually matters.
+They’re focusing on the stuff that makes up a tiny percentage of what’s needed to progress and ignoring the stuff that matters.

-I've seen people make great progress following what on paper looked like poor programs because they got the basics right.
+I've seen people make great progress following what on paper looked like poor programs because they got the basics right

-The four things that were always there when I, or my clients make progress and are vital are,
+The four things that were always there when I, or my clients, make progress and are vital are,

 Effort